istio/istio.io/content/en/docs/ambient/install/platform-prerequisites/index.md

 `cni.exclusive = false` to properly support chaining.
 See [the Cilium documentation](https://docs.cilium.io/en/stable/helm-reference/) for more details.
 1. Cilium's BPF masquerading is currently disabled by default, and has issues with Istio's use of link-local IPs for Kubernetes health checking.
 Enabling BPF masquerading via `bpf.masquerade=true` is not currently supported, and results in non-functional pod health checks in Istio ambient.
 Cilium's default iptables masquerading implementation should continue to function correctly.
 1. Due to how Cilium manages node identity and internally allow-lists node-level health probes to pods, applying any default-DENY `NetworkPolicy` in a Cilium CNI install underlying Istio in ambient mode will cause `kubelet` health probes (which are by-default silently exempted from all policy enforcement by Cilium) to be blocked.
-This is because Istio uses a link-local SNAT address, which Cilium is not aware of, and Cilium does not have an option to exempt link-local addresses from policy enforcement.
+This is because Istio uses a link-local SNAT address for kubelet health probes, which Cilium is not aware of, and Cilium does not have an option to exempt link-local addresses from policy enforcement.

     This can be resolved by applying the following `CiliumClusterWideNetworkPolicy`: